jptboy/weather-station/README.md

 # weather-station
-Code for my final project in ECEN 1400: Intro to Digital and Analog Design I wrote all the code for this Arduino based weather station
+Code for my final project in ECEN 1400: Intro to Digital and Analog Design.
+I wrote all of it.